Get answers to your nutrition and healthy eating questions. Visit www.eatrightontario.ca or call us toll-free at 1-877-510-510-2.

 Stress, spicy foods and smoking were once thought to cause ulcers.
-Now we know that most ulcers are actually caused by bacteria, and helpful treatments are available.
+Now we know that most ulcers are actually caused by bacteria in the stomach or certain medications, and helpful treatments are available.
 Read on to learn more about ulcers.

 This site is maintained by Dietitians of Canada.

 Copyright © Dietitians of Canada 2016.
 All rights reserved.

 Dietitians of Canada acknowledges the financial support of EatRight Ontario by the Ontario government.
 The views expressed do not necessarily reflect those of the Province.